How to Choose a Kindergarten in Singapore (2026)

 During the Visit

-- Ask about the daily schedule: A good K1-K2 programme balances structured learning, free play, outdoor time, and rest
+- Ask about the daily schedule: A good K1-K2 programme balances structured learning, free play, outdoor time, and rest — not just one of these things

 - Ask about transition to Primary 1: How does the centre prepare children for P1?